View on GitHub

 const SOME_ERROR = "something went wrong"

-return errors.New(SOME_ERROR) // WRONG - can't grep for it
+return errors.New(SOME_ERROR) // WRONG - can't grep for it.
+You might throw this error at multiple places in multiple files.

 Don’t compress error handling: